bmuenzenmeyer/bmuenzenmeyer.github.io/words/i-maintainer.md

 comments: false
 ---

+_Update: Since this article was written, I've [retired from active involvement in Pattern Lab](https://github.com/pattern-lab/patternlab-node/pull/1250).
+The ideas I lay out in the below post made stepping away the right decision at this time._

 Pattern Lab development is stagnating.

 The evidence is everywhere.
 My [3.0 milestone](https://github.com/pattern-lab/patternlab-node/milestone/22) is almost 1 year overdue.
 Release frequency is down.
 Questions increasingly go unanswered.
 Issues remain in a triage, unresolved state.
 Uncertainty and frustration brew within the community room.